Contact Us

 3. Try plugging the PC directly into the wall rather than a power strip.
 Plug the PC into a different outlet.

-4.If you are still experiencing issues click here for further assistance.
+4.If you are still experiencing issues contact us for assistance.

 1. Make sure the video cable is plugged into the display as well as the PC.
 If your computer includes a graphics card (most do), please make sure you are plugging your monitor into the horizontal ports on your graphics card, and not the vertical ports on your motherboard.
 Graphics card ports will be located below the ports on the motherboard in most cases.
 If you can not find a graphics card port which your monitor cable fits into you may need an adapter.